-Two weeks ago, we wrote an article about a little known piece of Apple history.
+We recently published an article about a little known piece of Apple history.
 That article told the story of how, contrary to popular belief, Apple Inc. was founded by THREE people.
 Most people assume Apple was co-founded by Steve Jobs and Steve Wozniak alone.
 But that's not true!
 Apple had a third co-founder, who actually provided 100% of their early funding.
 That mystery co-founder is named Ronald Wayne.
 For his services back in 1976, Ronald was given 10% of Apple's equity.
 So why haven't you heard of him today?
 Why isn't he revered in the halls of tech immortality?
-Because 12 days after co-founding what would eventually grow into the most valuable company in the world, Ronald made the not-so-brilliant decision to sell his entire stake back to Jobs and Woz for a grand total of $2.300.
+Because 12 days after co-founding what would eventually grow into the most valuable company in the world, Ronald made the not-so-brilliant decision to sell his entire stake back to Jobs and Woz for a grand total of $2,300.

 Some Really Brief History